 "Maybe I don't want Ops to be finished with me.
 I can do this."

 "No doubt you can.
 But should you?"
 He looked down.
-"Perhaps at a subconscious level, you are tired of being constantly at risk."
+"Perhaps, at a subconscious level, you are tired of being constantly at risk."

 "You realize the irony of that coming from you?
 The man who can't seem to stop himself from taking risks lately."

 "I did."
-She said it as a challenge, and he realized she was doing it again--trying to anger him to divert him from the real question.
+She said it as a challenge, and he realized she was doing it again—trying to anger him to divert him from the real question.

 On the other hand, his recklessness might be the real question.
 "I was not there when he needed me, Christine."

-She looked surprised he'd called her that.
+She looked surprised he had called her that.
 "Killing yourself won't change that."

 "Logically I accept the truth of what you say."